EdgeApp/edge-reports/README.md

 # Instructions:

 Please check out the `partnerTemplate` branch and read the instructions there.
 Apply your commits on top of that branch and submit a pull request (and notify us) when done.
-If you have any questions then please visit our (Slack channel)[https://edgesecure.slack.com/messages/C3LJWEXEK]
+If you have any questions then please visit our slack channel: https://edgesecure.slack.com/messages/C3LJWEXEK